 The MDefenders Public Defender Training Institute is an intensive immersion into the world of indigent defense.
 Taught by University of Michigan faculty who are current and/or former public defenders (aided by MDefenders alumni who currently work as public defenders), the Institute will inspire students to understand what calls people to do this kind of work; train them to be excellent, client-centered, zealous advocates for their clients; give them skills to avoid burnout and sustain themselves in a public defense career; introduce them to a community of like-minded students and future defender colleagues; and teach them how to raise the level of representation wherever they go and effectuate systematic and individualized change for their clients.

-The Institute is a four-credit program spanning two semesters and kicks off with a three-day intensive retreat at the law school in the fall.
-After the retreat, participants will meet once a week throughout the fall and into the winter and spring to continue their training.
+The Institute is a four-credit program that kicks off with a three-day intensive retreat at the law school in the fall.
+After the retreat, participants will meet each week for the remainder of the Institute to continue their training.

 Enrollment in the Institute is limited to 2L & 3L students, but interested MDefenders members (including 1L members) who are not enrolled are still permitted to audit the Institute sessions room space permitting.
 Although they will not be called on and will not participate in the simulations, there is still much that they can learn from observing the sessions.

-During the fall semester, students will learn about the role of the public defender, different kinds of public defender work, how public defenders differ from prosecutors and private defense attorneys, how to incorporate social science into their advocacy, how to address race and deal with implicit and explicit racial bias in the system, and how to handle the challenges that public defenders face (including excessive caseloads, secondary trauma, and ethical issues).
-In the fall semester, the Institute will also train students on effective pre-trial preparation including skills related to client interviewing, investigation, taking witness statements, obtaining discovery, storytelling and persuasion, preliminary hearings, and developing a theory of the case.
+In the first half of the Institute, students learn about the role of the public defender, different kinds of public defender work, how public defenders differ from prosecutors and private defense attorneys, how to incorporate social science into their advocacy, how to address implicit and explicit racial bias in the system, and how to handle the challenges that public defenders face (including excessive caseloads, secondary trauma, and ethical issues).
+The Institute also trains students on effective pre-trial preparation including skills related to client interviewing, investigation, taking witness statements, obtaining discovery, storytelling and persuasion, preliminary hearings, and developing a theory of the case.

-In the winter/spring semester, students will learn about plea bargaining, evidence, motions practice, jury selection, and trial advocacy (openings, direct examinations, cross examinations, closings, and sentencing hearings).
+During the second half of the Institute, students learn about plea bargaining, evidence, motions practice, jury selection, and trial advocacy (openings, direct examinations, cross examinations, closings, and sentencing hearings).

-2L and 3L students interested in enrolling in the Institute (or having access to the reading assignments and training materials), should email Professor Primus at ebrensik@umich.edu.
+2L and 3L students interested in enrolling in the Institute (or having access to the reading assignments and training materials), should email mdefenders@umich.edu.

 1L, 2L, and 3L students who are interested in auditing the Institute's sessions (which means watching but not participating) may come to any events they would like to observe.
-If you are a current student who is interested in observing, please email Professor Primus at ebrensik@umich.edu.
+If you are a current student who is interested in observing, please email mdefenders@umich.edu.

 Schedule of Events